IMMANUEL5015/The-Hotel-Reviews-App/README.md

 * An admin can edit or delete the data of any user.
 * An admin can edit or delete the data of any hotel.
 * An admin can edit or delete any comment.
-* An admin can edit or delete any review.

 ## Hotels
  * Both visitors and users can see all the hotels that have been submitted to the app.